Chaozhuang22/chaozhuang22.github.io/_pages/featured.md

   - image_path: assets/images/fea-tutorial/animation.gif
     alt: "Stiffness Fine-tuning in MEMS Sensors"
     title: "Stiffness Fine-tuning in MEMS Sensors"
-    excerpt: "- Nonlinear behavior in MEMS sensor is modeled using FEA in COMSOL Multiphysics.<br />- The stiffness of these sensors can be altered using a highly stressed thin film, pallowing access to zero stiffness and bistability."
+    excerpt: "Nonlinear behavior in MEMS sensor is modeled using FEA in COMSOL Multiphysics.
+The stiffness of these sensors can be altered using a highly stressed thin film, pallowing access to zero stiffness and bistability."
     url: "https://chaozhuang22.github.io/fea/nonlinear-mss/"
     btn_label: "Read More"
     btn_class: "btn--primary"